DirectRTX/Simple-Ad-Network/README.md

 You'll need to login to your control panel and go to MySQL Databases.
 Create a database AND add a user to the database.
 Adding a user is very important.
 If you don't add one, you won't be able to connect to the database.

+Now, go to phpMyAdmin (in cPanel) and select the database you just created.
+Once your database has been selected, click on "Import" in the top navigation.
+Upload the `database.sql` file that's downloadable from above.

 ## Uploading Your Website's Files

 ## Changing Configuration Settings